Return to Index

 Menstruating women lose a significant amount of blood every month.
 That blood contains alot of iron.
 Unless iron is replaced, these monthly losses can drain stores over time.
 While premenopausal women need more iron than men, they generally eat less.
 This complicates the challenge of getting enough iron from foods.

 Iron deficiency is also common among:

 - Pregnant women

-- People who have certain medical conditions, such as celiac disease, peptic ulcer, H. pylori infection, inflammatory bowel disease, or colon cancer
+- People who have certain medical conditions, such as celiac disease, peptic ulcer, Helicobacter pylori infection, inflammatory bowel disease, or colon cancer

 - People who take certain medications, like antacids, H-2 blockers, proton pump inhibitors, chronic use of over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) for pain relief, or zinc or magnesium supplements